Newton Township, Trumbull County, Ohio: Geography

 Most of the city of Newton Falls is located in northwestern Newton Township, and the census-designated place of South Canal lies in the township's west.

-Newton Township covers an area of 25 sq mi.

 Name and history

 Newton Township was likely named for Newtown, Connecticut soon after its creation in 1806.
 It is one of five Newton Townships statewide.

 Newton Township was formed from the Connecticut Western Reserve.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.